DudeSquaredEdud/DudeSquaredEdud.github.io/src/content/research/ai-education-platform.md

 ---
-title: "Curriculum Learning for Image Classification CNNs"
+title: "Undergraduate Research in Machine Learning"
 date: 2024-08-15
-status: published
+status: completed
-abstract: "Research applying curriculum learning approaches to image classification using convolutional neural networks.
-Investigated wavelet entropy-based sorting methods and complexity-based curriculum learning approaches.
-Presented at IBM Thomas J. Watson Laboratory (AICS'24)."
+abstract: "Undergraduate research project exploring curriculum learning approaches for image classification neural networks, providing hands-on experience with deep learning methodologies and research practices."
-keywords: ["curriculum learning", "CNNs", "image classification", "wavelet decomposition", "deep learning"]
+keywords: ["curriculum learning", "machine learning", "undergraduate research", "image classification"]
-collaborators: ["ULL Data Analysis and Deep Learning Lab"]
-publication: "Presented at IBM Thomas J. Watson Laboratory (AICS'24)"
+collaborators: ["University of Louisiana at Lafayette"]
 ---

-# Curriculum Learning for Image Classification CNNs
+# Undergraduate Research in Machine Learning

-## Abstract
+## Project Overview

-This research project investigated the application of curriculum learning methodologies to improve training efficiency and performance of convolutional neural networks (CNNs) for image classification tasks.
-The study explored various complexity measures, with particular focus on wavelet entropy-based sorting methods, to develop effective curriculum strategies.
+As an undergraduate student, I had the opportunity to work on a research project investigating curriculum learning approaches for training neural networks on image classification tasks.
+This experience introduced me to machine learning research methodologies and gave me hands-on experience with deep learning frameworks.

-## Research Context
+## Research Focus

-At the ULL Data Analysis and Deep Learning Lab, I served as principal researcher examining how curriculum learning - the practice of training machine learning models by gradually introducing examples from easy to difficult - can be optimized for computer vision tasks.
+The project explored how the order and structure of training examples can affect neural network learning performance.
+Rather than training on randomly ordered data, we investigated whether presenting examples in a structured progression from simple to complex could improve learning outcomes.

+## Skills Developed

+Through this research experience, I gained:

+- **Technical Skills**: Experience with Python, deep learning frameworks, and data analysis tools
+- **Research Methods**: Understanding of experimental design, hypothesis testing, and result interpretation
+- **Problem Solving**: Approach to debugging complex machine learning systems and analyzing unexpected results
+- **Academic Communication**: Practice presenting technical concepts and research findings

+## Learning Outcomes

+This research experience helped me understand the iterative nature of machine learning research and the importance of careful experimental design.
+It reinforced my interest in pursuing graduate study in computational learning systems.

-## Key Findings
+## Future Directions

-### Wavelet Entropy Investigation
-- **Initial Hypothesis**: Sorting training images by wavelet entropy would provide an effective complexity measure for curriculum learning
-- **Discovery**: Wavelet entropy alone produced poor results, leading to deeper investigation into multi-factor complexity measures
-- **Innovation**: Developed hybrid approaches combining multiple complexity indicators for more robust curriculum design

-### Methodology
-- **Wavelet Decomposition**: Implemented advanced wavelet theory for feature extraction and complexity analysis
-- **Experimental Design**: Rigorous statistical modeling and controlled experiments comparing curriculum vs. random training
+This undergraduate research experience has motivated me to pursue more advanced study in machine learning and human-computer interaction, particularly exploring how AI systems can better support human learning and education.
 - **Performance Metrics**: Comprehensive evaluation across multiple image classification benchmarks

 ## Technical Implementation